aeonSolutions/AeonLabs-HomeAutomation-Bed-Sheet-EMF-Protection-for-Better-Health-Sleep/README.md

 <p align="right">
  <a href="https://github-com.translate.goog/aeonSolutions/PCB-Prototyping-Catalogue/tree/main?_x_tr_sl=en&_x_tr_tl=pt&_x_tr_hl=en&_x_tr_pto=wapp">Change Language</a> <br>
-Last update: 03-12-2023
+Last update: 06-05-2024
 </p>

 # Bed Sheet EMF Protection for Better Health &amp; Sleep

 ## The problem
 nowadays many are sensitive to electromagnetic frequency radiation mainly due to excessive exposure above natural and healthy limits.
-There are many solutions to mitigate exposture to this kind of radiation however none have the ability to collecect EMF energy values direclty from a window or access door to a balcony.
+There are many solutions to mitigate exposure to this kind of radiation however none have the ability to collect EMF energy values directly from a window or access door to a balcony.

 ## The idea
 This smart device is intended to be installed and fixed into a bed sheet made for electromagnetic (EM) radiation detection.
-It has the main ability to collect EM sensor data from the bed sheet itself while you sleep at night and send it to a public data repository, for instance a #dataverse (see www.dataverse.org).
+It has the main ability to collect EM sensor data from the bed sheet itself while you sleep at night and send it to a public data repository, for instance, a #dataverse (see www.dataverse.org).
 Anyone can buy the bed sheet on Aliexpress [here](https://s.click.aliexpress.com/e/_DCPFRmN) and [here](https://s.click.aliexpress.com/e/_DBDR6k9).

 <p align="center">
   <a href="https://s.click.aliexpress.com/e/_Dexysod" target="_blank">